-As such ,the MIBC fiscal regime is fully integrated and regulated under EU and Portuguese law, and such regulation means that:
+As such, the MIBC fiscal regime is fully integrated and regulated under EU and Portuguese law, and such regulation means that:

-- Full application of norms arising from the Treaties signed by Portugal or by international organizations to which Portugal is member, especially OECD, FATF7, ILO and IMO apply to the regime;
+- Full application of norms arising from the Treaties signed by Portugal or by international organizations to which Portugal is a member, especially OECD, FATF7, ILO and IMO apply to the regime;

 - All business activities within MIBC are subject to the same rules and proceedings regarding customs, tax and financial activities in terms of control, inspection and supervision.
-Consequently the regime has “onshore” characteristics, since terms and conditions are identical to those of Madeira and the Portuguese mainland;
+Consequently, the regime has “onshore” characteristics, since terms and conditions are identical to those of Madeira and the Portuguese mainland;

 - Additional measures exist regarding the improvement of the rules applied to the MIBC;